Dependency management & imports

 On local development, each script gets:

-, etc.) that contains the code of the script, - a metadata file (
+• a content file (script_path.py, script_path.ts, script_path.go, etc.) that contains the code of the script,

-) that contains the dependencies of the script.
+• a lockfile (script_path.lock) that contains the dependencies of the script.

-You can get those 3 files for each script by pulling your workspace with command wmill sync pull
+You can get those 3 files for each script by pulling your workspace with command wmill sync pull.

 Editing a script is as simple as editing its content.
 The code can be edited freely in your IDE, and there are possibilities to even run it locally if you have the correct development environment setup for the script language.

-, lockfiles can be generated and updated as files.
+Using wmill CLI command wmill script generate-metadata, lockfiles can be generated and updated as files.
 The CLI asks the Windmill servers to run dependency job, using either the package.json (if present) or asking Windmill to automatically resolve it from the script's code as input, and from the output of those jobs, create the lockfiles.
+When a lockfile is present alongside a script at time of deployment by the CLI, no dependency job is run and the present lockfile is used instead.

 Imports in TypeScript